 It started with a refuge.
 I was seven years old when my family moved from the urban outskirts of Philadelphia to the bucolic countryside of Chadds Ford, Pennsylvania.
 With my childhood home intersecting a wildlife refuge, going outside meant endless places to explore and frequent wildlife sightings.
 Armed with a sense of adventure and a camera in hand, I spent the next decade exploring and documenting my surroundings.

-I'm wildly curious about the natural world and focus my storytelling on wildlife, science, gender equality and the environment.
+I'm wildly curious about the natural world and focus my storytelling on science, gender equity, animals and the environment.
 Recently, I've been learning immersive storytelling through the use of 360 degree cameras, photogrammetry and VR.

-This past summer I had the privilege of interning with Oregon Public Broadcast where I produced digital content, performed copyediting and assisted in digital strategy to expand the organization’s web presence.
+This past summer I had the privilege of interning with Oregon Public Broadcast where I produced digital content, copyedited and assisted in digital and social media strategy.

 I also recently worked with the University of Oregon Media Center for Science and Technology to produce a short film on the benefits of restoring fire to fire-adapted forests in Oregon.